NikSchaefer/umbrella_website/README.md

 https://github.com/NikSchaefer/umbrella_website

 ## What is the Umbrella Project
- The umbrella project is an App Available on Google Play(Soon) that Accesses the Open Weather API.
+ The umbrella project is an App that Accesses the Open Weather API.
  It Takes your current location or location entered and will run in the background of your device.
  It will send a notification to your phone if it is going to rain and you should bring an umbrella.